deepanshu-tyagi05/deepanshu-tyagi05/README.md

+OPEN TO WORK
 - 👋 Hi, I’m @deepanshu-tyagi05
+- i have completed Btech in Cse.
 - 👀 I’m interested in web development
-- currenntly i am working in AeoLogic technologies pvt as a software engineer intern..
+- i have completed internship in AeoLogic technologies pvt ltd as a software engineer intern..
 - 📫 How to reach me tyagideepanshu5177@gmail.com